Netflix/dispatch/docs/user-guide/incident-commander.md

 ## Tasks

-Dispatch provides a lightweight bridge between Google Docs comments that are assigned as tasks, and your incident Slack channel.
+Dispatch provides a lightweight bridge between Google Docs comments assigned as tasks and your Slack incident channel.

 It looks like this, in the Incident Document: